Book Publishing

 • Lack of personnel due to martial law (a cross-cutting problem for the state and SMEs in particular);

-• Key professionals of printing houses of whom many are not exempt from military service;
+• Key professionals within printing houses (many of whom are not exempt from military service);

-• Complications with attracting nomadic specialists are related to uncertainty of their tax residency and irrelevance of Ukrainian salaries to expenses abroad;
+• Complications with attracting nomadic specialists are related to the uncertainty of their tax residency and the irrelevance of Ukrainian salaries to expenses abroad;

 • Lack of qualified specialists, especially with working knowledge of English, especially in the areas of grant management, copyright, and international negotiations;